dclbas/LMS_Controls/HomeAssistant/config/README.md

-## Home Assistant (HA) Installation Details
+## Home Assistant Config Directory
-Your current HA installation must be updated with the all files contained in this directory tree.
-Please read carefully the README.md files contained in each subdirectory for detailed instructions on the requirements and moficiations required for passwords, keys, links, etc.. to make this operational.
+The files in this directory and sub-directories are required.
+Only the entries pertinenet to this application are shown.
+For example the configuration.yaml file only shows the additional entries required for this application (mainly input_boolean, input_select, input_text, etc..)
+In short you need to add these entries to your existing configuration.yaml, scripts files, etc. as required.

+## Modifications Required
+The following files need to be edited to add your personal acess keys, secrets, links and passwords for access to Home Assistant, Spotify, LMS Server, etc..
+- **_shell_** sub-directory:
+  - For the files:  qry_alb.sh, qry_alb_song.sh the following modifications are required:
+    - Replace `localhost 9090` with `your path to LMS CLI interface & Port#`
+    - Update `https://HA_Link.duckdns.org/api/states/sensor.art_ID?api_password=HA_API_Password` with you're `HA_Link` (accessible from the internet) and you're `HA_API_Password`